shashank2806/pytorch-classification-localization/README.md

 # pytorch-classification-localization
-Classification + Localization using a similar network
+Classification + Localization using a same network